highbyte/dotnet-6502/docs/home/limitations.md

 - Correct emulation of all aspects of computers such as the Commodore 64 is not likely.
 - Not the fastest emulator.
-- A real Commodore 64 uses the *6510* CPU, not the 6502 CPU.
-For the purpose of this emulator the 6502 CPU works fine — they are generally the same (same instruction set).
 - Code coverage is currently limited to the core [`Highbyte.DotNet6502`](../libraries/core/dotnet6502.md) library.

 ## Missing 6502 features